 Jesus said that there is a problem with the heart of mankind that must be corrected.
 With a little bit of reflection, you can see this is true.
 We generally find it easier to hate than to love, easier to take than to give, easier to lie than to be truthful, easier to rebel than to be agreeable, and easier to hold grudges than to forgive.
 Most people embrace what’s easy, and because of that, we have a world full of hatred, violence, greed, and the like.

 It is for this reason that God sent His Son into the world.
 Jesus came so we could look at Him as the example of goodness and not ourselves.
 When we compare ourselves to Him we fall woefully short.
 However, Jesus expressly said that He did not come to condemn, but to save.
 In fact, Jesus offered His life as a sacrifice on a cross for the purpose of transforming us into His image.
-In other words, Jesus died for our sins, in our place, taking our punishment, and then rose from the dead; now He offers us the free gift of righteousness (that is, good-person-ness, if you will) to all who believe.
+In other words, Jesus died for our sins, in our place, as a substitute for our punishment, and then rose from the dead; now He offers us the free gift of righteousness (that is, good-person-ness, if you will) to all who believe.

 Being a good person is not about WHAT you are, but WHOSE you are.
 WHAT we are is sinful.
 But if we cling to Christ, He imparts HIS goodness to us, making us just like Him in the eyes of God.
 That’s good news!